boo62/biotrack/README.rst

   specify.
 How do we detect new components to include?
 We could study pathway databases (e.g. KEGG, UniPathway) or use GO.

-* Expand to other types of records and databases.
+* Expand to other types of molecule and databases.